 But once people fall for the location-independent lifestyle and the freedom it brings, they very likely won’t be happy again with anything else.

 Many believe that moving places all the time and traveling the world is not the right thing to do with kids.
 As soon as you want a family, you need to settle down and give up on the unconventional lifestyle.

 There are many nomad families out there, who prove quite the opposite.
-Young kids can even benefit from an exposure to different cultures, lifestyles, people and places.
-I’ve met a few digital nomad families and their kids were all happy, healthy, well behaved and educated.
+Young kids can even benefit from exposure to different cultures, lifestyles, people, and places.
+I’ve met a few digital nomad families and their kids were all happy, healthy, well behaved, and educated.

 Myth #12: Your friendships will only be superficial ones.

 The last one of the popular myths about digital nomads: When you are moving places every couple of weeks or months you naturally have to say goodbye to people you’ve just met.
 Often there is no time to create many common experiences or memories.